-Little ones pound the balls and hear the music as the balls cascade down the xylophone, which also pulls out for independent play.
+Little ones pound the balls on top and hear the music as they cascade down the xylophone, which also pulls out for independent play.

-Conti prefers cuddly dolls made of natural materials, and anything that’s not too gendered.
-The toy above makes noise, if you want something that's a little quieter there's this $14 Pudgie Puppy from HABA.
+Conti prefers cuddly dolls made of natural materials and anything that’s not too gendered.

 We also love this gift idea from Uncommon Goods that allows you to customize a bedtime story for your baby for $35.

 5. Hape Elephant Wooden Push and Pull Toy, $10, Amazon

 Anything with wheels is fun to push as it moves (for boys and girls).

 This huggable bunny features interesting textures for little fingers.

 The Wishbone Flip might be pricey, but it grows with a child from 1 to 5, converting from a rocker to a push toy to a ride-on.

 8. Kid O Go Car, $14, Amazon